‘The Greatest of the Medieval Encyclopaedic Dictionaries’

 Balbus is identified as the author of the Catholicon under the entry for Ianua (covering both doors and the town of Genoa): ‘The compiler of the present little book, entitled Prosodia vel Catholicon, originated from this city.
 In fact, the compiler is said to be Fr.
 Iohannes de Balbis of Genoa, of the Dominican Order’ (trans.).

 The first edition was famously produced in Mainz, plausibly by Gutenberg himself (Paul Needham has identified three issues of this first edition, dating from 1460 to c.
-1472), then in Augsburg in 1469 by Günther Zainer; this third edition was printed in Strasbourg, probably by Adolf Rusch, the son-in-law of Johann Mentelin, who had worked with Gutenberg in Mainz.
+1472), then in Augsburg in 1469 by Günther Zainer; the present third edition was printed in Strasbourg, probably by Adolf Rusch, the son-in-law of Johann Mentelin, who had worked with Gutenberg in Mainz.
 Adolf Rusch, known as the ‘R-Printer’ for his ‘bizarre’ capital Rs, also printed another edition around this time, with 372 leaves instead of 400, which is now dated to around 1475–1477.
 Rusch is recorded in the voluminous correspondence of the Basel printer Johann Amerbach, commenting on the daily frustrations of printing and the financial complexities and negotiations involved in the production and supply of books.

 Goff B22; HC 2253; ISTC ib00022000.
-See Chamberlin, Medieval Arts Doctrines on Ambiguity (2000), p.
+See Chamberlin, Medieval Arts doctrines on ambiguity (2000), p.
 136.